top of page

 Website

 This committee maintains the club’s website.
-The website contains updated information on our programs, calendar, and events for the club.
+The website contains updated information on our programs, calendar, gardening blog, and events for the club.
+Unlike other committees, this group works year round.

 groton garden club book